mohamedametti-png/illiquid-to-liquid-signal-projection/README.md

 Using ridge regression with a manually tuned regularization parameter, the model achieves a mean weighted sign accuracy of approximately **0.71** across the 100 liquid assets.

-This local score is not intended as a leaderboard result, but as a consistency check of the modeling assumptions.

 ## Inference
 Final models are trained on the full training dataset and applied line-by-line to the test